Which soda should I choose?

 The point of conducting a scientific study is to find an answer to a theory or question.
-Yet, a study published in the journal JAMA Internal Medicine, included almost half a million Europeans and lasted for 16 years, came up blank for an answer.
-The point of the study was to see how the mortality of consumers of soft-drinks; sugary and sugar-free, compared to each other.
+Yet, science has been unable to answer one small question; Which soda should I choose: Coke or Diet Coke?
 In Andrew Jacobs’s Septembet 6th, 2019 article “Death by Diet Soda?”
 Jacobs said that there are many studies done on the consumption of sweetened drinks, which have been unable to definitively state whether it is in fact healthier to drink Diet Coke over regular Coca-Cola.
+There was a study done by JAMA Internal Medicine which shows how the mortality of consumers of soft-drinks; sugary and sugar-free, compared to each other.
 “This is a huge study, with a half million people in 10 countries, but I don’t think it adds to what we already know,” claimed Vasanti S. Malik, a researcher at the Harvard T.H.
 The effect on the health of a consumer that drinks sugary beverages compared to drinking sugar-free beverages, has been a long going investigation.
-What’s the point of a scientific study that doesn’t help me pick the safer beverage?
-The studies haven’t been able to come up with a definitive answer about which drink is safer and considered healthier, and that answer might never come.
+The complexities of the study add to the reason of why science can’t tell me which drink I should choose and why it probably never will.

-Consumption of artificially sweetened soft drinks was positively associated with deaths from circulatory diseases, and sugar-sweetened soft drinks were associated with deaths from digestive diseases.
-None of the studies done on this topic, have proven that the consumption of sugary beverages is the direct cause of an early death or other diseases.
-The only thing proven is a small correlation, not a cause.
+However, consumption of artificially sweetened soft drinks were positively associated with deaths from circulatory diseases, and sugar-sweetened soft drinks were associated with deaths from digestive diseases.
+The study published by the US National Library of Health on this topic, has proven that the consumption of sugary beverages is the direct cause of an early death or other diseases.
+The only thing proven is a small correlation, but not a definitive cause.
 I am a consumer of Diet Coke myself.
-I have been drinking Diet Coke since I was a teenager, and it was because I believed it to be a better alternative than regular Coke.
-However, these recent studies just show that the artificial sugars in Diet Coke aren’t proven to be better to consume than the actual sugar in Coke.
-The studies haven’t been able to prove that drinking Diet Coke is the safer alternative to drinking regular Coke.
-After all the time and effort put into the scientific studies, they managed to prove nothing new or concrete.
+I have been drinking Diet Coke since I was a 10, and it was because I believed it to be a better alternative than regular Coke.
+However, these recent scientific studies just show that the artificial sugars in Diet Coke aren’t proven to be better to consume than the actual sugar in Coke.
+Science seems to only confuse me more with their findings.

 Link to Article